Central Committees (Syria)

 The Central Committees, also called the Central Negotiations Committee, were governing structures established in Southern Syria following the 2018 Southern Syria offensive, which resulted in the Assad regime retaking control of the area.
 The groups have continued after the December 2024 fall of the Assad regime.
-It was not until the disbanding of the Eighth Brigade in April 2025 that the area was fully incorporated into the Syrian transitional government.

 History

 Formation

 As part of the 2018 ceasefire negotiated between Southern rebels and Assad's forces, Russia brokered an agreement where the former rebels were given the choice of staying in the area, giving their heavy weapons to the government and reintegrating into the Syrian Arab Army, or, if opposed to the deal, they were sent to Idlib.

 Three Central Committees were formed in 2018, with a Central Committee in East Daraa, another in Daraa and a third in Western Daraa.

 Ahmad al-Awda, a former leader in the Youth of Sunna Forces, was given leadership over the Eighth Brigade of the 5th Corps.
 Others who reintegrated were Imad Abu Zureiq, Ali al-Miqdad and Moayad al-Aqra, all of whom were involved in the captagon trade and worked under Louay al-Ali, who headed the Military Intelligence Directorate in Daraa.

 Al-Ali gave the Central Committee control over "state-owned" land, including various farms, as well as control of dams in the Yarmouk Basin, as ways to gain money.